-- inlet water temperature, preceded by a green \Box symbol

-- difference between the two temperatures, preceded by a green $\boxed{\neg}$ symbol and \square symbols will display flashing.
+- outlet water temperature, preceded by a green symbol - inlet water temperature, preceded by a green symbol - difference between the two temperatures, preceded by a green symbol

-If at least one error code is present, the green [-], [
+In the presence of at least one error code, the green symbols , and alternate with the error code, which also flashes.

 If the display is showing this information, you may therefore have to wait a few seconds before the error codes are displayed.
+The error codes will flash like u xxx or E xxx; the letter u or E is green and xxx is a red three digit numerical code.